 Articles must be adopted as part of the company registration process, so you will need to choose your articles before incorporation.
 Upon company formation, the articles become a matter of public record and can be viewed online via Companies House Service.

 If you set up a company through a formation agent, articles are normally included with all company formation packages.
 In most cases, only Model articles will be supplied, but some packages will give you the option of creating amended or bespoke articles to suit your company’s specific needs.

 Once your company has been registered at Companies House, your company formation agent should provide you with copies of your company formation documents in digital and/or hardcopy format.
 This important set of documents comprises the articles of association, the memorandum of association, the certificate of incorporation, and share certificates (if your company is limited by shares).

 You should keep your company formation documents safe in your company register, which should be stored at your registered office or single alternative inspection location (SAIL) address.

 Every member and director of the company should have access to your articles to ensure corporate compliance and the smooth running of the business.
 The public can also view your articles online by searching for your company listing on Companies House Service.

 Can I change my articles of association?

-Company members are able to change the articles of association as long as a special resolution is passed, which means 75% of eligible votes have been cast in favour.
-A copy of the resolution must then be sent along with the revised or new articles, to Companies House within 15 days of the resolution.
+Company members have the power to change the articles of association at any point after incorporation by passing a special resolution, which requires 75% of eligible votes to be cast in favour of the change.
+A copy of both the resolution and the revised or new articles must then be delivered to Companies House within 15 days of the resolution being passed.